evkx/evkx.github.io/content/models/renault/scenic/Scenic_E-Tech_electric/_index.md

 The Renault Scenic E-Tech electric, with dimensions of 4470 mm in length, 1864 mm in width, and 1571 mm in height, falls into the B-SUV segment cars, also known as subcompact SUVs or crossovers, offer a combination of the compact size and maneuverability of B-segment cars with the higher driving position, increased cargo space, and rugged styling of an SUV.
 The Renault Scenic E-Tech electric is available in a total of 6 solid paint colors.

-You can select from multiple wheel options in different sizes on the Renault Scenic E-Tech electric, allowing you to customize your vehicle to suit your style and driving preferences.
+The Renault Scenic E-Tech electric offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 235/55 tires on 19" rims
 - 255/45 tires on 20" rims

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).